linxlunx/karaoke/readme.md

 # Karaoke

-My karaoke system at home, only for research and educational purpose.
+My karaoke system at home, using [youtube-dl](https://github.com/ytdl-org/youtube-dl) and [spleeter](https://github.com/deezer/spleeter) to process the audio. **Please remember that it is only for research and educational purpose, use at your own risk!**

 ## Installation
 - Copy config.py.example to config.py